 Buying a home is an exciting time in many people’s lives.
 It’s the point in your life when you stop paying rent and start building equity with a mortgage.
 While there are many practical benefits to owning a home, something many people don’t discuss is the tax breaks.
+(Click here to see all Northern Michigan Waterfront Lifestyle Homes for Sale)

 PENALTY-FREE IRA WITHDRAWALS